amalgam8/amalgam8.github.io/_docs/4-kubernetes/2-helloworld.md

 Please refer to [helloworld](/docs/demo-helloworld.html) for a detailed description of the application and use case.

+> Before attempting to run this sample, please read through the [prerequisites and caveats](/docs/kubernetes-integration-intro.html#prerequisites-caveats)

 ## Running the Hello World!
 Sample Application

 1. Bring up the [control plane](/docs/kubernetes-integration-control-plane.html#deploy)